 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-The Hunter M. Adams Design Library houses the majority of the university's collections which pertain to architecture, interior design and historic preservation.
+The Hunter M. Adams Design Collection houses the majority of the university's collections which pertain to architecture, interior design and historic preservation.
 The collection is primarily a design collection with strong emphasis on works by architects and designers in the U.S.and Europe.
 Furniture, urban planning, adaptive reuse, construction materials and methods, building types, some landscape are examples of other topics included in the collection.

 Helpful Tools for Interior Designers